 Telemedicine uses email, text messages, voice & video chats, and phone calls in the delivery of healthcare services.
 With these communication tools, patients can schedule appointments, consult with their doctors, receive prescriptions, talk about their health insurance coverage, and discuss other payment options for healthcare services.

-- Creating a single application with 3 different profiles
+- The single app with 3 profiles (patients, doctors, admin)

 Patients can use a telemedicine app to create their profiles, browse available doctors, review the physicians’ qualifications, schedule appointments, enter a virtual consultation, and pay for the services received.

-Here are some of the features in most patient-facing apps:
+Here are some of the features of most patient-facing apps:

 Patient’s profile creation: